H0neyHunter/DeepLink_Android/README.md

-If you want it to be directed to Google Play, change the Json content below and add it to your site. https://example.com/assetlinks.json
+If you want it to be directed to Google Play, change the Json content below and add it to your site. https://example.com/assetlinks.json  or  https://www.example.com/.well-known/assetlinks.json

 package_name : Application package name